actions/actions-runner-controller/README.md

 1. The HRA removes a capacity reservation from its `capacityReservations` and terminates the expired runner ensuring it isn't busy via the GitHub API beforehand

-Your `HRA.spec.scaleUpTriggers[].duration` value should be set long enough to account for 2 things:
+Your `HRA.spec.scaleUpTriggers[].duration` value should be set long enough to account for the following things:

 1. the potential amount of time it could take for a pod to become `Running` e.g. you need to scale horizontally because there isn't a node avaliable
 2. the amount of time it takes for GitHub to allocate a job to that runner